YellapuGowthami/CreditCard_Fraud_Detection_Capstone_Project/README.md

 ### Model Deployment
 #### Saving the Best Model
-The best-performing model is serialized using the pickle module for deployment:
+The best-performing model is serialized using the pickle module for Deployment:

 ```python
 with open('load_model.pkl', 'wb') as file: